 Developing and Strengthening the Arts Ecosystem

-From networking opportunities and professional development initiatives to leadership collectives focused on creating more equitable avenues to support Black and disabled artists, the Arts Council provides a range of services and barrier-breaking programming that nurtures creativity and sustains artistic careers.
+From networking opportunities to equitable avenues to support arts-related accessibility and legal obstacles, the Arts Council provides a range of services and programming that nurtures creativity and sustains artistic careers.

 Framing and Guiding Cultural Investment and Action

-By combining in-depth research on the most crucial arts-related issues facing Southwestern Pennsylvania with advocacy-based government relations and community engagement, the Arts Council champions the economic, cultural, and social impacts of the region's arts and culture sector while driving changemakers to expand equitable access and increase state and national arts funding.
+By combining in-depth research with advocacy-based government relations and community engagement, the Arts Council champions the economic, cultural, and social impacts of the region's arts and culture sector while driving changemakers to expand equitable access and increase arts funding.

 Grantmaking in the Arts